Physical companions · Evidence over hype

 The data behind these pages

 Every fact on this side of the site traces to a named, linked source — maker pricing pages, filings, and primary reporting.
-The full sourced dataset (prices, availability, deployments, funding for all 24machines) lives on the Humanoid Robot Tracker, free to cite.
-Rankings are 3 evidence-based lists — readiness, not star scores.
+The full sourced dataset (prices, availability, deployments, funding for all 30machines) lives on the Humanoid Robot Tracker, free to cite — and we now re-crawl the makers' own pages and log what moves in Robot Watch.
+Rankings are 4 evidence-based lists — readiness, not star scores.
 New to the vocabulary?
 The glossary covers VLAs, teleoperation, world models, and the rest.